chuckyang123/tp/docs/DeveloperGuide.md

 1. User requests to create a new group with a specified GroupName.
 2. Address Book validates the GroupId.
 3. System creates the group.
-4. System shows confirmation message: `Group <GroupName> is created.`
+4. System shows confirmation message.

    Use case ends.

 **Extensions**

 * 2a.
-The GroupName is missing.
+The GroupId is missing.
     * 2a1.
-System shows error message:
+System shows error message, saying Group Id is missing.
-      ```text
-      Invalid command format!
-      create_group: Creates a new group identified by the given group id.
-      Parameters: g/GROUPID Example: create_group g/T12
-      ```

     Use case ends.

 * 2b.
+The GroupId is invalid.
+    * 2c1.
+System shows error message and indicates the valid format for Group Id.

+      Use case ends.

-The GroupName is a duplicate.
+* 2c.
+The GroupId is a duplicate.
     * 2b1.
-System shows error message: `Group <GroupId> already exists!`.
+System shows error message, saying Group Id already exists

       Use case ends.

 **Use case:** UC11 - Add student to a group
 **User**: TA

 **MSS**

-1. User requests to add a student to an existing group using the student’s email and GroupName.
+1. User requests to add a student to an existing group using the student’s nus net id and GroupId.
-2. System verifies the group exists.
-3. System verifies the student exists.
+2. System verifies the student exists.
-4. System checks whether the student is already in the group.
+3. System checks whether the group id is the same as the student's existing group.
+4. System checks whether the group exists.
-5. System adds the student to the group.
+5. System adds the student to the specified group.
-6. System shows confirmation message: `Alice is added to Group <GroupName>.`
+6. System shows confirmation message.

    Use case ends.

 **Extensions**

 * 2a.
-The GroupName is missing or invalid.
+The student with the nusnetid does not exist.
     * 2a1.
-System shows error message: `Missing required field: GroupName` or `Invalid Team Name`.
+System shows error message.

       Use case ends.

 * 3a.
-The student's email is missing or invalid.
+The group id is the same as the student's existing group.
     * 3a1.
-System shows error message: `Missing required field: Email` or `Student does not exist`.
+System shows error message, saying student already in that group.

       Use case ends.

 * 4a.
-The student is already in the group.
+The group does not exist.
     * 4a1.
-System shows error message: `Student already in this group`.
+System creates the group.

-      Use case ends.
+      Use case resumes at step 5.

 ### Non-Functional Requirements

 #### 1. Data Requirements